M4U-Benchmark/M4U/README.md

     The detailed statistics of <b>M4U</b> dataset.
 </p>

 In this work, we introduce M4U, a novel and challenging benchmark for assessing the capability of multi-discipline multilingual multimodal understanding and reasoning.
-M4U contains 8,931 samples covering 64 disciplines of 16 subfields from Science, Engineering and Healthcare in Chinese, English and German.
+M4U contains 10005 samples covering 64 disciplines of 16 subfields from Science, Engineering and Healthcare.

 <p align="center">
     <img src="images/results.png" width="80%"> <br>
 </p>

-With M4U, we conduct extensive evaluations for 21 leading LMMs and LLMs with external tools.
+With M4U, we conduct extensive evaluations for 22 leading LMMs and 4 LLMs with external tools.
 The evaluation results show that the state-of-the-art model, GPT-4o, only achieves 47.6\% average accuracy on M4U.
 Besides, we observe that the leading LMMs have significant language preferences.

 <p align="center">
     <img src="images/cross_lingual.jpg" width="70%"> <br>